Concepts

 Node Types (60)

 Every node has a type that determines its layer and the shape of its properties.
 The 60 built-in types cover the most common knowledge structures for AI agents.
 Custom types are also supported via the Custom variant — pass any string as the node_type field in API requests.
+Custom types are the backing storage for Layer 7 (Operational Ontology) domain objects.

 Every node carries universal metadata: uid, label, summary, confidence (0.0-1.0), salience (0.0-1.0), privacy, version, and timestamps.